pharmaKG/rmlai/README.md

-# RDF Knowledge Graph Generator with RML and LLMs
+# RDF Knowledge Graph Generator

 A tool for generating knowledge graphs using RML mappings and LLM (Large Language Models) from semi-structured data.